 Place your payment inside the envelope, seal it securely and deposit it in the iron ranger at the registration stand.

-If you drove straight into the campground without picking up an envelope, then it’s perfectly acceptable to place something, like a tent or chair, in the campsite until you can get your envelope.
+If you drove straight into the campground and didn’t pick up an envelope, then it’s perfectly acceptable to place something, like your tent or a chair, in the campsite until you can get back to the entrance stand to get your envelope.
 Just don’t take a long time.
 Most campgrounds ask that you make your payment within thirty minutes of occupying a site.